CapricanDRJ/witchers_shakespeare/index.md

 No malice stirs within my breast for them,

-The Watchers stand apart from this decree.
+The Witchers stand apart from this decree.

 Morbius, a friend, with steadfast purpose came,